petrbouchal/statnipokladna/README.md

                            month = 9)
 #> ℹ Building URL for dataset 'finm': FIN 2-12 M - Plnění rozpočtu MŘO, '2019-09'
 #> ℹ Get the dataset documentation at 'http:/monitor.statnipokladna.cz/data/struktura/finm.xlsx'
-#> ✔ Storing downloaded archive in and extracting to '/var/folders/c8/pj33jytj233g8vr0tw4b2h7m0000gn/T/RtmpmuXkZg/statnipokladna/finm/2019/09/'
+#> ✔ Storing downloaded archive in and extracting to '/var/folders/c8/pj33jytj233g8vr0tw4b2h7m0000gn/T/Rtmpyx12xn/statnipokladna/finm/2019/09/'
 #> ℹ Set dest_dir for more control over downloaded files.
 #> ℹ Reading data...
 #> ℹ Transforming data...
 ```

-The data is automatically downloaded to a cache directory, so it will be
+The data is automatically downloaded to a temp directory, so it will be
 reused by future calls to `get_table()` made in the same session, unless
 you set `force_redownload = T`.
+You set the `dest_dir` parameter e.g. to
+`"."`, a directory will be created in your current working directory and
+the data will be downlaoded into it so that it can persist across
+sessions.

 It is a rather raw-looking data frame…